DreamOfTheRedChamber/think-bigger/README.md

 * Express your genuine excitement to work for the company and the mission they're pursuing
 * Whiteboard pen and erasers

-#### Questions to ask at the end<a id="questions-to-ask-at-the-end"></a>
-* Why is the position open
-* Who will I report to and what is his/her background
-* What does a typical day or week look like for my position
-* What brought you to the company
-* What growth opportunities will there be for me
-* What are the primary goals for my position and how will I be evaluated
-* Who else will be on my team and who outside of my team will I work with frequently
-* Ask about the next steps in the process and whether you can provide more information

 #### References<a id="references"></a>
 * [Salary expectation](https://biginterview.com/blog/2015/10/salary-expectations.html)